Welsh League Cup: History

-The first Welsh League Cup was won by Afan Lido in 1992/93, who beat Caersws FC 4–3 on penalties, after drawing in the final 1–1.
+The first Welsh League Cup was won by Afan Lido in 1992–93, who beat Caersws FC 4–3 on penalties, after drawing in the final 1–1.

 The New Saints hold the record for the most League Cup titles; they have won the competition six times.
 Bangor City hold the distinction of making the most number of appearances in the final and losing on every occasion (6).

-The cup is currently held by Connah's Quay Nomads, who defeated Cardiff Met 10-9 on penalties after a 0-0 draw.

 The New Saints dominated the competition between 2015 and 2018, winning all four finals during that period.
 Saints have won nine of the ten finals they have appeared in.
 They have however not made the final since beating Cardiff Met in 2018.

 The 2018–19 final between Cardiff Met and Cambrian & Clydach Vale holds the record attendance in the competition, with 1,503 fans witnessing Met's first major trophy win.

 Sponsorship

 Since 2003, the League Cup has been named after its sponsor, giving it the following name: